Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

 \subsubsection{Weekly contrarian strategies}

-As shown in Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_weekly_6_6_contrarian_us_sector_etf}, strong performances in the RM, the CR and the CMR contrarian portfolios indicate that the short-term recovery is a robust forecasting measure for mean-reversion in the ETF universe.
-In particular, the CR selection rule is the best predictive factor on asset prices among all the other contrarian strategies.
+As shown in Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_weekly_6_6_contrarian_us_sector_etf}, reversal found in the RM, the CR, and the CMR contrarian portfolios indicates that the short-term recovery is a robust forecasting measure for mean-reversion in the ETF universe.
+In particular, the CR selection rule is the best predictive factor on asset price among all the other contrarian strategies.
 The cumulative return-based portfolio is outperformed by the CR portfolio generating the weekly return of 0.094\%.
-Comparing with the benchmark, the less volatile performance of the CR strategy supports that prediction based on the recovery-related selection rule is more consistent.
-In addition, the average return for the R strategy is not the best return but its standard deviation is at the lowest level, weekly 1.217\%.
-Although the other recovery-based ranking rules also exhibit good performances, the weekly performances are more volatile than the benchmark portfolio.
+Comparing with the benchmark, the less volatile performance of the CR strategy supports that the prediction based on the recovery-related selection rule is more consistent.
+Moreover, the CR portfolio is less exposed to extreme events than the benchmark.
+In addition to the CR strategy, the average return of the R strategy is not the best outcome but its standard deviation is at the lowest level, weekly 1.217\%.
+Although the other recovery-based ranking rules also exhibit good performance, the weekly returns are more volatile than the benchmark portfolio.

-Strong reversals found in ranking groups of the alternative portfolio impose that the recovery-based measures predict future winners and losers well.
-First of all, winner baskets in the alternative portfolios underperform the loser baskets.
-Secondly, loser baskets in the recovery strategies exhibit similar magnitudes of the reversion.
-In particular, the loser basket in the CR portfolio exhibits the strongest turn-around of 0.127\%.
-Additionally, the volatility for the long basket in the CR portfolio is the second-lowest one among all the alternative loser groups.
+The portfolio-level reversal found in the recovery-based strategy is driven by the reversal from each ranking basket.
+The recovery-based measures predict both future winners and losers well.
+First of all, the winner baskets in the alternative portfolios underperform the loser baskets.
+Second, the loser baskets in the recovery strategies exhibit similar magnitudes of the reversion.
+In particular, the loser basket in the CR portfolio obtains the strongest weekly turn-around of 0.127\%.
+Additionally, the volatility of the long basket in the CR portfolio is the second-lowest one among all the alternative loser groups.
 Its strong mean-reversion is not limited to the loser group.
-For example, the average weekly return of the CR winner is 0.034\%, the worst performance among all the short baskets including the benchmark case.
+For example, the average weekly return of the CR winner basket is 0.034\%, the worst performance among all the short baskets including the benchmark case.
 Moreover, the standard deviation of the weekly performance is at one of the highest levels.
-The combination of the CR winner and the CR loser groups with the opposite characteristics makes the entire portfolio more lucrative.
+The long-short combination of the CR winner and the CR loser groups with the opposite characteristics makes the entire portfolio more lucrative.